Axolito/webStorich/README.md

 The simplicity of webStorich makes it possible to show students how it works and to explain what free software is.

 ## Installation
-To install webStorich, simply copy the directory at the root of a PHP-compatible web server and access via a web browser to "config.php".
+To install webStorich, simply copy the directory at the root of a PHP-compatible web server and access via a web browser to "install.php".
 There you have to fill in the database server information and create the administrator account.

 ![webStorich capture](/Capture8.PNG)